cuevascarlos/ClinicalTrials/README.md

 396549  24646362  I-outcome-Measure    980  990     biomarkers        11892
 ```

 It can be seen that T8 and T9 has been merged.
-All the cases where exist a discrepancy are caused by the same proble.
-Finding how to fix it is left at the moment as further work.
+All the cases where exist a discrepancy are caused by the same problem.
+Finding how to fix it in order to obtain the same values as the ones reported in the paper is left at the moment as further work.

+### Preprocessing and creation of datasets understandable by the models.

+The authors of the paper do not provide precise information about how did they created the dataset for training and testing.
+The unique related information is that the data was splitted randomly in train set (80%) and test set (20%).

+Our problem is in essence a multiclass classification with 26 entities, in BIO format each of them has its corresponding B-ner_tag and I-ner_tag and the class O (outside) is included.
+At the end, the model will have to learn to classify tokens into 53 entities/classes.

+In order to do the split keeping a similar representation of all the entities in the sets we will consider an stratified split.

 ### Further work